mihaelakri/HoloZoo/README.md

 - [ ] fix: not showing animals in oceas/south america (randomly started to work?)
 - [ ] fix: not showing animals with muliple area ids
 - [ ] fix: not applying dyslexia font on globe popup font
-- [ ] fix: info screen dyslexia font not apllying on project number text
+- [x] fix: info screen dyslexia font not applying on project number text
 - [ ] fix: UI scalability
 - [ ] fix: globe popup not big enough for 3rd row (?)
 - [x] fix: level scrollbar not interactable